COMFORT ZONE

 Tailor your view to the person who is facing you culturally/personally.

 To be culturally "competent" means to be able to interact effectively with people of different races, ethnicities, and socioeconomic backgrounds, as well as a willingness to learn about the cultural customs and worldviews of others.
-This includes being open-minded and positive towards cultural differences, understanding, accepting, and respecting them.
+This includes being open-minded and optimistic towards cultural differences, understanding, accepting, and respecting them.

-As a mediator, I identify if there are cultural differences, during a discussion in the mediation room, when I recognize this, I try to minimize these differences as much as possible, in order to avoid unnecessary tensions and emphasize the commonalities and similarities between the parties.
+As a mediator, I identify if there are cultural differences during a discussion in the mediation room.
+When I recognize this, I try to minimize these differences as much as possible in order to avoid unnecessary tensions and emphasize the commonalities and similarities between the parties.

 Non-verbal communication

-It must be borne in mind that cultural differences are not only expressed in the verbal sense of the word, but also in behavior, body language, facial expressions, eye contact, etc.
+It must be borne in mind that cultural differences are expressed not only in the verbal sense of the word but also in behavior, body language, facial expressions, eye contact, etc.

 Be curious and spend your time learning about other people's traditions and heritage;